Chart Color Schemes

 Population

-Population growth drivers in Hackham - Onkaparinga Hills are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Hackham - Onkaparinga Hills are slightly above average based on AreaSearch's ranking of recent, and medium term trends

 Based on AreaSearch's analysis, Hackham - Onkaparinga Hills' population is around 7,394 as of Nov 2025.
 This reflects an increase of 519 people (7.5%) since the 2021 Census, which reported a population of 6,875 people.
 The change is inferred from the estimated resident population of 7,314 from the ABS as of June 2024 and an additional 236 validated new addresses since the Census date.
-This level of population equates to a density ratio of 312 persons per square kilometer, providing significant space per person and potential room for further development.
-Hackham - Onkaparinga Hills' 7.5% growth since the 2021 census exceeded the SA3 area (4.9%), along with the SA4 region, marking it as a growth leader in the region.
+This level of population equates to a density ratio of 312 persons per square kilometer.
+Hackham - Onkaparinga Hills' 7.5% growth since the 2021 census exceeded the SA3 area (4.9%) and the SA4 region, marking it as a growth leader in the region.
 Population growth for the area was primarily driven by interstate migration that contributed approximately 78.8% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward with demographic trends, an above median population growth of national statistical areas is projected, with the area expected to increase by 1,622 persons to 2041 based on the latest population numbers, reflecting an increase of 20.9% in total over the 17 years.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward with demographic trends, an above median population growth of national statistical areas is projected, with the area expected to increase by 1,622 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 20.9% in total over the 17 years.

 Frequently Asked Questions - Population